Benj-Qu/Paws-and-Claws/readme.txt

     1. Player1: A left choice, d right choice.
 Options on left side.
     2. Player2: left arrow left choice, right arrow right choice.
 Options on right side.

+Exit Menu:
+1. Press ESC will activate the menu

 All Blocks:
 1. When implementing blocks: Add block image(sprite) to Resources/Sprites folder, and add block_id, sprite name pair into the dict reside in script AllCards.cs.